fibo/dflow/gh-pages/index.md

 ## Status

-*dflow* is beta software: the engine is pretty much stable, the editor is usable but with an ugly webpage and collaborative editing feature is  buggy (: but I am proud and they will be fixed in version **1.0** :).
+*dflow* is beta software.
+The editor is usable but with no css (help me!) and collaborative editing feature is working but buggy (I am proud of my bugs and they will be fixed in version **1.0** :).
+The engine is almost stable.

+Next steps:

-Next step: start using *dflow*, improve editor look&feel, add more examples using the editor and go for a stable version.
+* start using *dflow*,
+* improve editor look&feel,
+* add more examples using the editor
+* and go for a stable version!

 ## Installation